yanntm/Abat/README.md

 Create a "File-> new -> file -> Empty file" and give it the `.abat` extension, e.g. `test.abat`.

+Alternatively, import some of the example files in the Examples folder of this repository.

 ## Tree syntax

 Add a tree definition :